 The renewable share for transport was 4.8 per cent in 2015.
 Since 2011, countries have been required to have documentation confirming that biofuels meet certain sustainability criteria.
 This documentation was available for Norway for the first time in 2014, and can now therefore be included in the official renewable shares for Norway.
 The renewable share for 2015 will be calculated during the winter 2016/2017, when all necessary data are available.

-This page has been discontinued, see Production and consumption of energy, energy balance, Annually.
+This page has been discontinued, see Production and consumption of energy, energy balance and energy account, Annually.

 Find detailed figures from Production and consumption of energy, energy balance